fabse-hack/temp_humidity_micropython_lvgl/readme.md

 The project uses asyncio for asynchronous programming.
 It includes:

 - An LVGL-based UI
-- A Clock class
+- A German Time class
 - An MQTT class
 - An async def data_to_lvgl_every_hour function
 - An async def data_to_lvgl_every_second function
 - asyncio.gather for running multiple coroutines concurrently
 - Main execution block
 - (global) variables
+- Neopixel LED for lightable status

+# CAD_case

+*.par and *.stl file from the case

 # ToDo:
-- Code is runnable but not yet finished
+- Code is runnable but not yet finished (95%)
-- 3D printing a case
 - Creating a YouTube video tutorial